Back to rpg

 If it has two levels such as Elemental and Force then the one in which the caster has the lowest power over that required is used.

-Each spell has a default attribute which will be affected by the roll, normally damage, area or saving throw.
+Each spell has a default attribute which will be affected by the roll.
 The difference between the difficulty and skill rolled is checked against the appropriate table to determine the effect.

 Saving throw

-Against spells or prayers the saving throw is
+Against spells or prayers the default saving throw is

 Problematic casting